-- Council revenue. - External grants from other State and Federal government agencies. - The open space contribution rate will be updated in Clause 53.01 of the Yarra Planning Scheme to change from 4.5 per cent to a rate that will be in the order of up to 10 per cent pending finalisation following consultation on the Draft Strategy.
+- Council revenue. - External grants from other State and Federal government agencies. - The open space contribution rate will be updated in Clause 53.01 of the Yarra Planning Scheme to change from 4.5 per cent to a rate that will be in the order of 10 per cent.
 These contributions will be required as a land and/or cash contribution at Council's discretion.